 The Council will appoint an Urban Design Panel to promote and facilitate best practice urban design.
-Council will facilitate the Panel to provide some initial independent expert advice on key design elements of a project at an early stage, enabling a quicker, easier building and resource consent process.
-The Panel will work openly and report its findings in a written form to the applicant and the Council's planning officer.
+Council will facilitate The Panel to can provide some initial free independent expert advice on key design elements of a project at an early stage, enabling a quicker, easier building and resource consent process.
+The Panel will work openly with the applicant and report its findings in a written form to the applicant and the Council's planning officer.